Although I like Homemade Cranberry Sauce, this Cranberry Crisp might be my new favourite way to eat cranberries!

 The Method

-- Mix together filling.
-This can be done right in the baking pan to save a dish!
+1. Mix together fruit filling.
+The best part is that this can be done right in the baking pan to save a dish!
+Add the cranberries, maple syrup, cinnamon and vanilla.
+Stir to combine and then spread into an even layer.

-- Combine ingredients for topping.
+2. Combine ingredients for oatmeal crumble topping.
 Melt the butter in a medium bowl.
-Add the remaining topping ingredients and mix until well combined.
+Add the topping ingredients to the melted butter and mix until well combined.
 The mixture will be crumbly.

-- Pour topping over filling.
-Sprinkle the topping evenly over the filling.
+3. Assemble.
+Sprinkle the crisp topping evenly over the cranberry mixture.

-- Bake.
-The crisp is done when the cranberries are soft and bubbling and the topping is lightly golden.
+4. Bake.
+This sweet crisp is done when the cranberries are soft and bubbling and the topping is lightly golden brown.

 Leftovers

-Make Ahead: You can assemble the crisp in advance.
-Cover and refrigerate for up to 1 day or freeze for up to 1 month.
+Make Ahead: You can assemble this easy crisp in advance.
+Cover and refrigerate until the next day or freeze for up to 1 month.
 Allow to thaw in the refrigerator prior to baking.

-To Store: Store leftover crisp in an airtight container in the refrigerator for up to 4 days or freeze for up to 3 months.
+To Store: Store leftovers of this cozy dessert in an airtight container in the refrigerator for up to 4 days or freeze for up to 3 months.

 To Reheat: Eat cold, at room temperature or reheated.
 You can reheat it in the microwave or in the oven at 350 F for 10-15 minutes until warmed through.